eagle-io/docs/source/topics/nodes/datasource_file/index.rst

 Text encoding
 	The encoding format of the text file.
 If you notice special characters displayed incorrectly in the Parser Preview, you may need to change this setting.

+Reset to defaults
+	Resets parser configuration and joins to system defaults.

 .. only:: not latex